Edisense/Comms/README.md

 Client
 ======

-Library to include for pulling data out of our replicated sensor system
+Library for communication with and within the Edisense cluster